 After being seated we’re left to go through the menu.
 At first, you see your usual South Asian suspects: kabab, biryani and butter chicken.
 But then you have some unique dishes like Murgh Mumtaz, Malai Tikka and Beef Pepper Fry.

 While we wait for our food to arrive I do my usual scope of the place.
 I realize my baby needs a diaper change so I head to the washroom.
-Usually the typical desi establishment will have you venture into a dark, damp and smelly basement for a third world style lavatory but the facilities at Pak Centre was nice – really nice!
+Usually, the typical desi establishment will have you venture into a dark, damp and smelly basement for a third world style lavatory but the facilities at Pak Centre was nice – really nice!

 After being back to our table for about ten minutes our food arrives.
 Chana Chaat is yummy!
-Maybe a little too much chana for my liking but the simple addition of extra crunch would help break it up.

 Main dishes do not disappoint.
 The Spicy Beef Fry is exactly what I was expecting — tangy beef strips in a spicy curry with the dominating taste of sweet bell peppers.
 The Murgh Mumtaz was equally great.
 The only thing I would have wanted was more mirch/spice as I found it a tad too mild.
 The mango curry tasted more like a purée so perhaps simmering with some green chilli & lime first would give it the kick it needed.
 The cream which was laced on top would then tone it down and be a really nice contrast.